IT’s Guide to Dealing With Data During a Healthcare Merger

 It’s 2016: Verizon Communications encounters some major static in the purchase of Yahoo!
 Inc as it discovers another whopping data breach of over one billion accounts.
 As a result, Verizon knocks 7%, or $350 million, from its original offer.
 Zoom forward three years: Bristol-Myers’ agrees to buy Celgene at 16 times the price of Yahoo!
 While difficult to think about for a multitude of reasons, imagine what kind of gargantuan discount a Celgene data breach could have spawned.

-Mergers can be complex, but precautionary measures—such as a security risk assessment (SRA)— can be an essential part of a healthcare organization’s arsenal as they address the many data concerns that can arise during a merger.
-This guide will take you through many merger-related data issues and what your organization can do to meet them head on.
+Mergers can be complex, but precautionary measures — such as a security risk assessment (SRA) — can be an essential part of a healthcare organization’s arsenal as they address the many data concerns that can arise during a merger.
+This guide will take you through many merger-related data issues and what your organization can do to meet them head-on.

 Fortunately, the heightened infamy of breaches is having a positive ripple effect.
-During due diligence or other acquisition activities, assessing security, privacy and compliance policies and procedures are taking on expanded importance.
+During due diligence or other acquisition activities, assessing security, privacy, and compliance policies and procedures are taking on expanded importance.
 Most potential acquirers will unequivocally demand the acquiree’s recent third-party audits and the gaps associated with them.
 They will then ask to see the action plan, often called a risk register, on what they’re doing to get their house in order.
 It’s a good place to start as both companies work together to remediate any of the problems that were found in diligence.
 In essence, this is driving organizations to invest in becoming a clean company, as it relates to protecting their sensitive data.

 There is also another major data security concern that is very common during mergers—a lack of efficient patch management at both the infrastructure and application level (think vulnerability scanning).
 Keeping up with important security patches in complex organizations has its challenges, and companies have procedures in place to make sure new patches are up to snuff.
-Part of that challenge is that these updates are frequent, require extra work and often unscheduled change management, and not just of your own data center or public cloud infrastructure.
+Part of that challenge is that these updates are frequent, require extra work, and are often unscheduled change management, and not just of your own data center or public cloud infrastructure.
 Many healthcare applications, built by healthcare IT organizations, run within the providers’ network and, in turn, their data center.
 This results in designated maintenance windows that can affect the customer, patient, and practitioner.

-It is the frequency and routine of patch management that make it one of the top security threats—its commonplace nature masks its critical nature!
+It is the frequency and routine of patch management that make it one of the top security threats — its commonplace nature masks its critical nature!

 It’s worth repeating that big data meltdowns are often ignited by small mistakes.
 For example, an organization, as well as many others, used a web application that had a known vulnerability.
 The fix for that security hole was available for months, but the company failed to update its software.
 That’s all it took.
 It was as if a Vandal horde was pounding on the gates of Rome probing for a weakness.
 And then they found it.
 Social Security numbers, birth dates, and home addresses exposed.
 143 million customer files compromised.
-The company’s future imperiled.
+The company’s future is imperiled.
 One has to wonder how many Equifax data breach cataclysms it will take for organizations to understand the absolute necessity of patching across all aspects of the environment.

-FYI: IT’s M&A concerns
+FYI: IT’s M&A Concerns

 You can learn a lot about a company during the due diligence process, particularly with regard to data management.
 The acquiree’s data policies, compliance, PHI inventories, and beyond should all be covered.
 In fact, the purchasing organization should strive to attain a sixth sense about any data issues prior to signing the merger agreement.
 If there are problems, you must understand their size and shape, and just as importantly, the costs to remediate them.
 A strong disclosure schedule will protect against post-closing allegations if the acquiree has breached its representations.
 Conversely, a false or incomplete disclosure schedule could result in a violation of the merger agreement and potentially significant liability to the acquiree, as well as the end of the merger.